People with high blood pressure should focus on a diet rich in fruits, vegetables, whole grains, lean proteins, and low-fat dairy products.

 Bananas can help lower blood pressure

 Potassium plays a key role in regulating blood pressure and maintaining heart health.
-Magnesium supports muscle, nerve and cardiovascular function.
+Magnesium supports muscle, nerve, and cardiovascular function.
 Meanwhile, vitamin C has antioxidant properties, helping to protect cells from damage and boost the immune system.

 Furthermore, bananas are also rich in antioxidants such as vitamin C and catechins, which help improve endothelial function and contribute to lower blood pressure.

-A 2022 study in the journal Food Science & Nutrition also found that the fiber content in bananas, especially soluble fiber like pectin, can help regulate blood pressure by lowering cholesterol levels and improving heart health.
+A 2022 study in the journal Food Science & Nutrition also found that the fiber content in bananas, especially soluble fiber like pectin, can help regulate blood pressure by reducing cholesterol levels and improving heart health.

 However, Caroline Young, a nutritionist in the US, warns that consuming foods containing potassium, including bananas, can be dangerous for people with kidney disease.

-Recommended amount of bananas
+Recommended intake of bananas

 Although each food has its own nutritional content and benefits, we must eat them in moderation.
 Bananas have many benefits for heart health, but eating too many bananas will increase the calorie level and potentially eliminate the benefits.